Call Now Request FREE consultation - 1866-758-4529

 Interstate 45 in Houston, TX

-Interstate 45 (I-45) in Texas has been highlighted as a road with significant safety concerns due to the number of fatal accidents occurring on its stretch.
+Interstate 45 (I-45) in Texas has been highlighted as a road with significant safety concerns due to the high number of fatal accidents that occur on its stretch.
 A comprehensive analysis of 10,125 fatal crashes between 2018 and 2020 across Texas identified some of the deadliest roads in the state, with I-45 featuring prominently.
-This stretch of road, particularly in Harris County, recorded the highest number of fatal accidents, with 45 fatalities noted in the area.
-Notably, Broadway Avenue and State Highway also reported high accident statistics, contributing to the overall safety concerns in Texas.*.

 The cited study further revealed that speeding was the highest factor in fatal accidents in Texas, accounting for 31.3% of such incidents.
 Additionally, drunk driving was responsible for 24.3% of fatal crashes, making it the second-highest contributing factor.
 Distracted driving was also a significant concern, involving 9.9% of fatal accidents in the state.
 The month of October saw the highest number of fatal accidents, followed closely by November and December, suggesting a seasonal trend in the occurrence of such tragic incidents.